 The vast majority of households in Ahmedabad get their water either from piped delivery or borewells.
-Fully 88.4% of households in Ahmedabad have piped water, 87.71% of which are inside their premises and the balance being outside of the premises.
-This places Ahmedabad at the lower end of the rankings, below Hyderabad and the smaller cities, but higher than Chennai and Mumbai (Table 7.2).
+Fully 88.4% of households in Ahmedabad have piped water, 87.71% of which are inside

 Though access is fairly comprehensive, the quality of water delivery is poor.
 A little more than three-quarters of the city receives water for only 0-2 hours a day.
 This is also the case for some other cities - Bhavnagar, Hyderabad and Vadodara.
 But in Kochi, Chennai and Mumbai a majority of households have much better service hours (Figure 7.4).